encolajs/encolajs-enforma/docs/core-concepts/form-configuration.md

 The global configuration options are available via VueJS' [provide/inject](https://vuejs.org/guide/components/provide-inject) mechanism in all base components.

-> [!WARNING] If you are using headless component and want access to the configuration options you have to load it yourself.
+> [!WARNING] If you are using headless component and want access to the configuration options you have to import it yourself (see "Accessing Configuration").

 ## Form Configuration